The Mysterious Rise of Water: Understanding Capillary Action

 where:

 This equation shows that the height of the water column is inversely proportional to the radius of the tube.
 A smaller radius leads to a greater height.
-The contact angle also plays a crucial role.
+The contact angle also has a big impact.
 A contact angle of 0° (perfect wetting) maximizes the height, while a contact angle greater than 90° (non-wetting) will result in the liquid level being depressed below the surrounding liquid level.

 Capillary Action in Nature and Technology: Real-World Applications